Blinding snow squalls lead to deadly pileup on I-81 in Pennsylvania

 The National Weather Service in State College, Pa., issued a snow squall warning for Schuylkill County at 12:13 p.m., specifically calling out “Interstate 81 from mile markers 65 to 120.”
 It appears the warning was for a squall that blew through after the initial burst of snow that terrorized the interstate.

 The squalls — akin to localized downpours or thunderstorms that are “hit or miss” in nature — are blossoming as bitter-cold air from the northwest spreads over the interior Mid-Atlantic at high altitudes.
 Snow squalls can feature sudden gusty winds, heavy snow and reduced visibilities.
-It’s not uncommon for visibilities to drop below 300 feet in the worst squalls.
+It’s not uncommon for visibility to drop below 300 feet in the worst squalls.

-Studies show that it takes an average driver half to three-quarters of a second at best to recognize a threat and apply the brakes.
-Assuming a vehicle is traveling at 60 mph, one would have moved 44 to 66 feet during that time.
+Studies show that it takes the average driver half to three-quarters of a second at best to recognize a threat and apply the brakes.
+A vehicle traveling at 60 mph would have moved 44 to 66 feet during that time.
 Then comes the actual stopping distance, which can be on the order of several hundred feet.

 As of 4 p.m.
 Eastern time, the Weather Service office in State College had already put out 15 snow squall warnings on Monday.